 Do Not Neglect Back Pain: Most doctors turn their backs on back pain.

 Some yoga practitioners do not teach enough asanas to strengthen their back and neck muscles.
 Even after practicing yoga for several years, people experience back and neck pain, and some participants cannot sit straight for more than a few minutes without support.
-Many emphasize strengthening the abdominal muscles, but not so much strengthening the back muscles.
+Many emphasize strengthening the abdominal muscles, but not the back muscles.
 It is crucial for a seeker, as the health of one’s back, spine, and neck affects the flow of prana and the rise of kundalini energy.
-Therefore, it is essential to learn asanas and other exercises to strengthen back and neck muscles, and to incorporate them into your daily practice.
-One should learn from an experienced yoga teacher to better understand and experience yogic practices, such as pranayama and meditation.
+Therefore, it is essential to learn asanas and other exercises to strengthen the back and neck muscles and incorporate them into your daily practice.
+Learn from an experienced yoga teacher to better understand and experience yogic practices such as pranayama and meditation.

-Asanas, when performed skillfully, can improve flexibility and strength.
-Proper and advanced training of pranayama and bandhas can also improve overall health, mobility, and flexibility.
+When performed skillfully, asanas can improve flexibility and strength.
+Proper, advanced training in pranayama and bandhas can also improve overall health, mobility, and flexibility.